coop-a-loop/mikes-powershell-script-portfolio/README.md

 - Uses environment variables for context (e.g., computer name, script source)
 - Logs execution details to a transcript file in the Windows logs directory
 - Designed for controlled, per-device license assignment and upgrade automation

 ---

+### 🔹 Windows Computer Rename
+**File:** `windows computer rename.ps1`
+**Description:**
+Renames a Windows computer based on a predefined mapping of current names to standardized naming conventions:
+- Checks the current computer name against a defined rename map
+- Renames the system if a match is found
+- Uses `Rename-Computer` and logs the operation for auditing
+- Runs safely with error handling and transcript logging
+- Designed to operate in an RMM environment (e.g., NinjaRMM scripting path)
+- Supports TLS 1.2 for secure remote script execution scenarios

+---